-People who opt for Fixed Interest Rate mean that they have to repay the home loan in fixed and equal installments as per the loan tenure.
+People who opt for Fixed Interest Rate mean that they have to repay the home loan is fixed and equal instalments as per the loan tenure.
 The advantage of fixed interest rate is that it would not change even if there are fluctuations or changes in the Indian financial market conditions or trends.
-Fixed Interest rate becomes the first preference when financial market is down.
+Fixed Interest rate becomes the first preference when the financial market is down.
 Consumers take the opportunity by blocking or fixing the interest rate as per their preference.
 In simple terms, if you think that financial market will not drop down below a certain point or foresee a rise in the interest rates, then choosing fixed interest rate shall be the best option to avail.

 What is Floating Interest Rate?

 Interest rate which is volatile and keeps on changing as per market scenario is termed as Floating Interest Rate.
 This type of interest rate depends on the base rate offered by several lenders, so whenever the base rate changes, the interest rate gets automatically revised.
 As compared to fixed interest rate, floating rates are comparatively cheaper.
 Fixed interest rates are 1%-2.5% higher than the floating interest rate.
 The increase and decrease in the floating interest rate is temporary, as it varies as per the market trends.
 As home loan is a long-term association with the lender, sometimes it becomes difficult to plan for the financials.